-Analysis of quantitative genetic parameters was performed using a Bayesian animal-modelling approach eg. 47.
-Preliminary assessment of herbicide phenotyping data and models showed that responses to both 'high' and 'low' doses of the same herbicide were very similar, with a very high genetic correlation (Supplementary figure S1).
+Analysis of quantitative genetic parameters was performed using a Bayesian animal-modelling approach.47 Preliminary assessment of herbicide phenotyping data and models showed that responses to both high and low doses of the same herbicide were very similar, with a very high genetic correlation (Fig. S1).
 Therefore, data from both doses was combined into single 'biomass' and 'survival' response variables for each herbicide in subsequent models.
-After trialling a range of models with different life-history traits and/or resistance measures included, a set of four multivariate mixed-models were constructed.
-The response variables included in the four models were; (1) bivariate measures of resistance (fenoxaprop survival, meso+iodosulfuron survival), (2) measures of biomass after herbicide screening (control biomass, fenoxaprop biomass, meso+iodosulfuron biomass), (3) repeated measures assessment of vegetative development (tiller number, tiller length), and (4) flowering characteristics (flower head number, flower head height, thermal time to flowering, thermal time to seed shedding).
+After trialling a range of models with different life-history traits and/or resistance measures included, a set of four multivariate mixed-models was constructed.
+The response variables included in the four models were (1) bivariate measures of resistance (fenoxaprop survival, meso+iodosulfuron survoival), (2) measures of biomass after herbicide screening (control biomass, fenoxaprop biomass, meso+iodosulfuron biomass), (3) repeated measures assessment of vegetative development (tiller number, tiller length) and (4) flowering characteristics (flower head number, flower head height, thermal time to flowering, thermal time to seed shedding).
 Multivariate models containing a greater range of the measured traits were trialled, but not evaluated due to poor chain-mixing and posterior distribution estimates in some cases.

-As previously, potential sources of experimental variance were included as fixed effects, such that models (1) and (2) included fixed effects terms for the herbicide dose, experimental run, glasshouse compartment, and the glasshouse x run interaction, while models (3) and (4) included a fixed effect term for the experimental block.
-All models included random effect terms for 'animal' (additive genetic variance), 'mother' (maternal variance), and 'Source population'.
-Model (3) included an additional random effect term 'plant ID', to account for the repeated-measures nature of the data.
-As above, the value of VR (residual variance) was fixed at 1 for binary traits, while residual covariance was fixed at zero where the response variables were measured on different individual plants.
-Models were fitted using parameter expanded priors, and run for 5 million iterations with the burn-in and thinning varied to maximise chain mixing within each model.
+As previously, potential sources of experimental variance were included as fixed effects, such that models (1) and (2) included fixed-effects terms for the herbicide dose, experimental run, glass-house compartment and the glasshouse \times run interaction, while models (3) and (4) included a fixed-effect term for the experimental block.
+All models included random-effect terms for 'animal'

+(additive genetic variance), 'mother' (maternal variance) and 'source population'.
+Model (3) included an additional random effect term 'plant ID' to account for the repeated-measures nature of the data.
+As above, the value of $V{\rm R}$ (residual variance) was fixed at 1 for binary traits, while residual covariance was fixed at zero where the response variables were measured on different individual plants.
+Models were fitted using parameter expanded priors and run for 5 million iterations with the burn-in and thinning varied to maximise chain mixing within each model.
 Posterior distributions and chain mixing were assessed for all models before interpretation.

 To evaluate the potential for genetic correlation between herbicide resistance and plant life history, a further set of bivariate animal models were fitted.
 Plant survival after herbicide application was used as the estimate of resistance.
-For each of the measured plant life-history characteristics, a separate bivariate animal model was constructed, containing a single life history trait and herbicide resistance to either meso+iodosulfuron or fenoxaprop.
-As above, sources of experimental variability were included as fixed effects, with random terms included to estimate the additive genetic variance $(V_A)$ , maternal variance $(V_M)$ , among-population variance $(V_B)$ .
+For each of the measured plant life-history characteristics, a separate bivariate animal model was constructed containing a single life-history trait and herbicide resistance to either meso+iodosulfuron or fenoxaprop.
+As above, sources of experimental variability were included as fixed effects, with random terms included to estimate the additive genetic variance (V_A), maternal variance (V_M) and among-population variance (V_B).

-The additive genetic variance $(V_A)$ and total phenotypic variance $(V_p)$ was extracted from the fitted models following the approach of Wilson et al., as:
+The additive genetic variance (V_A) and total phenotypic variance (V_P) were extracted from the fitted models following the approach of Wilson et al.,47 as: